DON’T LET SEPTA WEASEL OUT OF PAYING YOU WHAT YOU DESERVE!

 Did you know that the Southeastern Pennsylvania Transportation Authority (SEPTA) is the largest transit system in Pennsylvania and the sixth largest in the United States?
 This is why it’s not surprising to learn that SEPTA carries millions of people every year aboard its subways, trains, buses, and trolleys.
 Created by the Pennsylvania Legislature in 1964 to provide public transportation to the great citizens of Philadelphia, Montgomery, Chester, Bucks, and Delaware Counties, SEPTA now also services citizens in Newark, Delaware and Trenton, New Jersey.

 Because of the high volume of people who ride on SEPTA vehicles and the amount of miles SEPTA vehicles travel, it’s no wonder why so many passengers are injured in accidents aboard buses, trolleys, trains and subways.
-When people are injured in accidents involving SEPTA vehicles, they deserve justice and just compensation.
-Unfortunately, it is difficult for passengers injured in SEPTA accidents to collect compensation due to SEPTA’s Sovereign Immunity Act.
+Our injury attorneys believe that when people are hurt in accidents involving SEPTA vehicles, they deserve justice and just compensation.
+Unfortunately, it can be difficult for passengers injured in SEPTA accidents to collect compensation due to SEPTA’s Sovereign Immunity Act.

 “When I met Tom, he told me the truth.
 He told me this case is going to be really hard.
 But he promised he would fight for me, and he did.
 I love Tom Gibbons.
 He’s more than a friend.
-He’s like family to me.”– Roland Epps
+He’s like family to me.”

 SEPTA and the Sovereign Immunity Act